nebulastream/nebulastream/docs/development.md

 ### Dependencies via VCPKG

-The development container has an environment variable `VCPKG_ROOT`, which, once detected by the CMake build system, will configure the correct toolchain to use.
+The development container has an environment variable `NES_PREBUILT_VCPKG_ROOT`, which, once detected by the CMake build system, will configure the correct toolchain to use.

 Since the development environment only provides a pre-built set of dependencies, changing the dependencies in the